Colsai/scott_data606/Initial_Data_Source_Description.md

 ![image](https://user-images.githubusercontent.com/70355052/172527504-e34cc318-9858-49fc-b9b8-8d37499ecb9a.png)

 These are not large files (1-2mb), but contain full summary-level data of all reported attributed projects connected to publically-available projects from HHS OIG.
 The major issue with this data is that there is a lot of cleanup and standardization needed.
-Many of the data elements need to be expanded, such as agency, where acronyms are used- ex. *Food and Drug Administration for one item, FDA for another' Additionally, reports data need several steps of cleanup to make them usable:
+Many of the data elements need to be expanded, such as agency, where acronyms are used- ex. *Food and Drug Administration for one item, FDA for another'.

+Additionally, reports data need several steps of cleanup to make them usable:
+- Remove HTML tags
+- Standardize and clean stop words
+- Remove any common but unhelpful words here (ie: OIG, etc.)